 The Master of Education degree in Education: middle level licensure (4-8) enhances the general expertise of middle-level educators by providing a more comprehensive understanding of young adolescent learners and the need for a learning environment that is responsive to students’ developmental needs.
 In addition, this program provides expertise in both teaching content and pedagogy.
-Individuals with licensure in Middle Childhood Education may teach grades 4-8.
+Individuals with licensure in Middle Childhood Education are licensed to teach grades 4-8.

 4 STEPS TO YOUR TEACHING CAREER

 You’ll need to have earned your bachelor’s degree at an accredited college or university.

 Complete at least 18 hours in two content areas at either the undergraduate or graduate level.

 Submit your standardized test scores to your advisor.

 Fill out the online admissions application and submit the required materials to the Graduate School.